vBarbaros/bokeh-in-practice/src/lines/bokeh_simple_line.md

     data_source.data = new_data
 ```

-step 7 - add a `button` widget and set the `handler` to be called its click
+step 7 - add a `button` widget and set the `handler` to be called on each click
 ```
 button = Button(label="Click Here")
 button.on_click(handler_main_plot)